-At Johnny's Research Farm in Albion, Maine, we are constantly trialing products and varieties to find the best combinations for protected cultivation.
+At Johnny's Research Farm in Albion, Maine, we are continually trialing products and varieties to identify the best combinations for protected cultivation.
 You'll find the season extension products you need here on our website and in the catalog.
 Below, we present 10 ideas for achieving season extension.
 These are suggestions for getting started — as you explore alternatives to field production on your own farm, you are likely to discover new ways to improve your crops, increase your income, and enjoy yourself more.

 View All Our Season Extension Tools & Supplies